dmlc/xgboost/doc/contrib/ci.rst

 ``python_wheels`` pipeline sets up environment variables prefixed ``CIBW_*`` to indicate the target OS and processor.
 The pipeline then invokes the script ``build_python_wheels.sh``, which in turns calls ``cibuildwheel`` to build the wheel.
 The ``cibuildwheel`` is a library that sets up a suitable Python environment for each OS and processor target.
-Since we don't have Apple Silion machine in GitHub Actions, cross-compilation is needed; ``cibuildwheel`` takes care of the complex task of cross-compiling a Python wheel.
+Since we don't have Apple Silicon machine in GitHub Actions, cross-compilation is needed; ``cibuildwheel`` takes care of the complex task of cross-compiling a Python wheel.
 (Note that ``cibuildwheel`` will call ``pip wheel``.
 Since XGBoost has a native library component, we created a customized build